DavidTurland/yara-rest/README.md

 https://mez0.cc/posts/yaraengine/

 # Exception Strategy
+Internal state tracking should avoid bound-to-fail calls to yara
-All calls to yara are expected to succeed, so yara errors will be thrown immediately as HttpErrors yara likes returning non-ERROR_SUCCESS as ERROR_INSUFFICIENT_MEMORY for many things but HttpErrors should take the yara error code into ccount
+Ergo, all calls to yara are expected to succeed, and yara errors will be thrown immediately as YaraHttpErrors at point of contact
+yara likes returning non-ERROR_SUCCESS as ERROR_INSUFFICIENT_MEMORY for many things but YaraHttpErrors should take the yara error code into ccount